Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 devices against a mainline kernel (5.2.x).
 By "bleeding-edge", I mean pre-Linus, destined for the 5.4 merge window, a few months in the future.

+Work has continued to backport v5.10.x-rcX to v5.9.x, at this time of writing (Nov 2020).

 This is assembled from the Linux Kernel's sound sub-system maintainer, Takashi Iwai's tree (`git://git.kernel.org/pub/scm/linux/kernel/git/tiwai/sound.git`).
 Initially, it was mainly for trying out the work of Geoffrey D. Bennett (`git://github.com/geoffreybennett/scarlett-gen2.git`) [final V7 post](https://mailman.alsa-project.org/pipermail/alsa-devel/2019-July/153057.html)